Debate on "Is the Infrastructure Sector Really Necessary?"

 Leading business units and facilitating the use of technological excellence

-The "excellence" of a technology varies depending on the scene
+The "excellence" of technology varies depending on the situation

 However, there is no single standard for "excellence."
-What is excellent technology?
+What makes excellent technology?
 Technology always involves trade-offs.
-For example, even if a certain technology can provide the best performance, if its functions are too simple or its costs are too high, it is meaningless for many companies.
+For example, even if a certain technology can provide the highest performance, if its functions are too simple or its costs are too high, it will be meaningless for many companies.

-The standards of excellence are different in each business scene.
-Companies are not competing on the same field, so the infrastructure departments that support companies' businesses should not have unified goals.
+The standards of excellence differ in each business scene.
+Companies are not competing on the same field, so the infrastructure departments that support corporate businesses should not have unified goals.

-Take the goal of maximum concurrency for example.
-Salesforce, a world-famous name in the SaaS industry, has been going against the trend of "de-IOE" (removing IBM, Oracle, EMC storage) for years and using Oracle as its underlying storage.
-Salesforce also has low concurrency, but that doesn't mean that Salesforce's technology is not good.
-It's just that the technology is appropriate in the Salesforce domain and doesn't fit the requirements of other domains.
-There's no need for cats to race penguins; penguins are good swimmers.
+Take, for example, the goal of achieving maximum concurrency.
+Salesforce, a world-famous name in the SaaS industry, has been using Oracle as its underlying storage for many years, bucking the trend known as "de-IOE" (eliminating IBM, Oracle, and EMC storage).
+Salesforce's concurrency is also low, but that doesn't mean its technology isn't superior.
+It just means that its technology is appropriate for the Salesforce domain and doesn't meet the requirements of other domains.
+Cats don't need to race penguins; penguins are good swimmers.

-The infrastructure department exists as a cross-sectional department and plays a role in reducing overlapping and incorrect development between departments.
-In fact, in the Internet era and the mobile Internet era, Internet companies set "growth" as their most important indicator, and in the process hired a large number of inexperienced programmers and repeated trial and error in new business areas.
-If the cross-sectional department did not "guide" or "standardize", the business could grow too "barbaric".
+The infrastructure department exists as a cross-functional department, playing a role in reducing overlapping and incorrect development between departments.
+In fact, in the Internet and mobile Internet era, Internet companies focused on "growth" as their top priority, and in the process hired large numbers of inexperienced programmers and repeatedly tried and tested new business areas.
+If cross-functional departments did not provide "guidance" and "standardization," the business could grow too "wild."

 No core technology in the infrastructure sector?